Aynho: Transport history

 The Oxford Canal was built through the western part of the parish in 1787.
 Aynho Wharf, 1 mi west of the village centre, is on the Aynho – Deddington road.

 Construction of the Oxford and Rugby Railway between Oxford and Banbury began in 1845.
 By the time the line opened in 1850 the Great Western Railway had taken it over.
 Aynho for Deddington railway station was close to Aynho Wharf of the earlier constructed Oxford Canal on the Aynho to Deddington road, which thereafter became known as Station Road.

 In 1910 the GWR completed the Bicester cut-off line, linking it with the Oxford and Rugby Railway at Aynho Junction, a new flying junction built in the parish.
 The company provided a second station, Aynho Park railway station, on the new line 130 yd east of the existing station.
 British Railways closed Aynho Park in 1963 and Aynho for Deddington in 1964.
 Aynho Junction is now used by Chiltern Railways, CrossCountry, Great Western Railway and freight traffic.
 As part of Chiltern's Evergreen 3, the junction was relaid and upgraded for higher speeds and a new panel was fitted to Banbury South signal box.

 The M40 motorway now runs close to the west of the village with the nearest access at junction 10, with the A43 trunk road about 3+1/2 mi south.

 Notable residents

 Residents have included the 17th-century politician Sir Ralph Winwood, the 19th-century Irish-based judge Charles Burton, the 19th- and 20th-century architect Philip Speakman Webb and the 20th-century mathematician Mary Cartwright.

 Amenities

-Aynho has a hotel and restaurant in the village, the Cartwright.
+Aynho has a hotel and restaurant in the village, the Cartwright, named after the family that had until 1954 owned Aynhoe Park.
 About half a mile outside the village, there is a public house, the Great Western Arms, controlled since 2009 by the Hook Norton Brewery.